News from Eden Project Learning

 Graduates have gone on to work with Harris Bugg Studio, Meiloci Landscape Architecture and The Elmhurst Foundation.
 A number of graduates have also gone on to study on fully-funded PhD programmes across the country as part of the Waitrose Collaborative Training Partnership.

 Exciting career prospects, July 2019

-Eden Project Learning places a strong focus upon professional practice and employment skills throughout all of its degree courses, and we are delighted with the news that a recent graduate and current student of the HND Garden & Landscape Design programme have been offered employment with successful design studios:
+Eden Project Learning places a strong focus upon professional practice and employment skills throughout all of its degree courses, and we are delighted with the news that a recent graduate and current student of the HND Garden & Landscape Design programme have been working with successful design studios:

-Freddie Strickland (Graduated June 2019) - working with Trees Associates Landscape Architecture as a Landscape Technician
+Freddie Strickland (Graduated June 2019) - Trees Associates Landscape Architecture as a Landscape Technician

-Josh Peel (Current student) - working with Harris Bugg Studio as a Landscape Technician
+Josh Peel (Current student) - Harris Bugg Studio as a Landscape Technician

 New partnership, June 2019